franzejr/best-ruby/README.md

 > Do you know why experienced Ruby programmers tend to reach for basic collections
 > and hashes while programmers from other languages go for more specialized classes?
-> Do you know the difference between strip, chop, and chomp, and why there are three
+> Do you know the difference between strip, chop, and chomp; and why there are three
-> such similar methods when apparently one might suffice?
-(Not to mention lstrip and
+> such similar methods when apparently one might suffice (Not to mention lstrip and
-> rstrip!)
+> rstrip!)?
 Do you know the downsides of dynamic typing?
 Do you know why the differences
 > between strings and symbols get so blurry, even to experienced Ruby developers?
 > How about metaprogramming?
 What the heck is an eigenclass?
 How about
 > protected methods?
 Do you know what they’re really about?
 Really?
 Are you sure?